Dealing With Gluten Sensitivity In People With Thyroid Conditions

 While there are many different allergies and food sensitivities, gluten sensitivity seems to becoming more and more widespread.
-When I consult with someone who has hypothyroidism or hyperthyroidism, or an autoimmune thyroid condition such as Graves’ Disease or Hashimoto’s Thyroiditis, and they decide to follow a natural treatment protocol, I recommend for them to stop consuming all gluten-based foods for at least a period of 30 days, and ideally 3 to 6 months.
-Some healthcare professionals recommend more extreme measures, as some will recommend that all of their patients completely avoid gluten for the rest of their life.
+When I consult with someone who has hypothyroidism or hyperthyroidism, or an autoimmune thyroid condition such as Graves’ Disease or Hashimoto’s Thyroiditis, and they decide to follow a natural treatment protocol, I recommend for them to stop consuming all gluten-based foods for at least a period of 30 days, and ideally longer than this.
+Some healthcare professionals recommend more extreme measures, as some will recommend for all of their patients to completely avoid gluten for the rest of their life.

 Is It Possible To Cure A Gluten Sensitivity Problem?

 For someone who has a gluten sensitivity problem, is it at all possible to cure this condition?
 My experience is that some people who are gluten sensitive can overcome this problem.
 This is especially true when a leaky gut has lead to a gluten sensitivity issue, as healing the gut might allow the person to reintroduce gluten in the future.
 However, since gluten can also cause a leaky gut there admittedly is a risk when someone restores the health of their gut and then tries to reintroduce gluten back into their diet.
 While it is possible that all will be fine and they will be able to eat foods with gluten on an occasional basis, if gluten was a trigger then reintroducing it can cause someone to relapse.